Setting up a Conference

 5. Invite technical program committee members

 Technical program committee members are those members of the conference organization responsible for reviewing papers.
 All members of the TPC can review papers, but several categories of TPC members are granted additional powers.
 You can change the "rank" of a TPC member at any time; small and mid-sized conferences typically do not need these additional ranks.
 EDAS distinguishes three higher ranks of TPC members, namely group leaders, track chairs and chairs.
 If you are configuring a conference, you are a chair and have full access to all review details.
 Track chairs and group leaders gain additional rights to inspect reviews, see reviewer identities and assign reviewers, depending on the review configuration.
 Track chairs, as the name indicates, gain such rights for the papers in their track.
-Group leaders have special rights for papers assigned to their TPC group.
+Group leaders have special rights for papers assigned to their paper group.

-6. Assign reviews and reviewers to papers
+8. Assign reviews and reviewers to papers

 The review process goes through a number of stages: